minvws/nl-covid19-coronacheck-website/_announcements/nl/01-announcement-24-juni-middag.md

 # copy this file, give it a different filename (doesn't matter which) and, in this example, change lang to 'en' to translate the message to English and show it on the English homepage:
 lang: nl
 # Always set a title:
-title: Maak vanaf 24 juni jouw vaccinatiebewijs
+title: Maak vanaf 24 juni jouw vaccinatie&shy;bewijs
 # Set styling to 'error' or 'info'
 style: info
 ---